-If you are departing Beijing or Shanghai you will need to apply for your own visa in one of the many Chinese embassies around the world.
-We will issue you with the invitation letter and detailed itinerary which is now required in order to apply for the visa.
+If you are from departing Beijing or Shanghai you will need to apply for your own visa in one of the many Chinese embassies around the world.
+As part of your booking pack, we will issue you with an invitation letter and detailed itinerary which is now required in order to apply for the visa.

 What is the payment policy?